guimaleo/minishell/README.md

 • Avoid using more than one global variable to indicate a received signal.
 Consider the implications: this approach ensures that your signal handler will not access your main data structures.

+>**Be careful.
+This global variable cannot provide any other information or data access than the number of a received signal.
+Therefore, using "norm" type structures in the global scope is forbidden.
-• Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).
+• Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).**

 • Handle ’ (single quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence.